 You can decide which of these related searches are relevant to your products/services.

-Once you have your list of words and phrases (keywords and long tail keywords), you'll want to get a tool to help you understand how many people look for those words in google.
+Once you have your list of words and phrases (keywords and long tail keywords), you'll want to get a tool to help you understand how many people look for those words in google and to see relative keyword difficulty, you don't want to try and rank for ultra-difficult keywords, that could take an enormous effort (cost).

 Keyword Planner (free and direct from Google)